Phonostalgia presents...

 All Aboard for Home, Sweet Home

-(words by Addison Burkhart; music by Al Piantadosi and Jack Glogau)
+(w: Addison Burkhart; m: Al Piantadosi and Jack Glogau)

 New York, NY: Monday, February 18, 1918